Diego Morales

 Research Focus

 I do research and teaching in Philosophy in a manner that is continuous with the cognitive sciences.
-My work examines how can we best account for, and make justified inferences about, different kinds of minds, including human minds, animal minds, and potentially those of artificial agents.
+My work examines how we can (and should) talk and make justified inferences about different kinds of minds, including human minds, animal minds, and potentially those of artificial agents.

-This exciting interdisciplinary field allows me to explore a wide range of topics in Philosophy of Mind, Philosophy of Cognitive Science, Epistemology, Philosophy of Language, Artificial Intelligence, and Comparative Cognition.
-This exploration encompasses theories related to mental representation, consciousness, cognition, metacognition, intentionality, and anthropomorphism, among other fascinating subjects.
+I enjoy the interdisciplinary nature of these topics, which allows me to explore a wide range of topics in Philosophy of Mind, Philosophy of Cognitive Science, Epistemology, Philosophy of Language, Artificial Intelligence, and Comparative Cognition.

 I am also interested in meta-aspects of these disciplines.
 This includes examining the interconnected processes of methodological and conceptual exchange among them, exploring their historical interplay, and thinking about what does it mean to do philosophy about the subjects they study.